Stazed/non-mixer-xt/README.md

 For fltk build:
 * fltk
 * fltk-dev
-* fltk-static
+* fltk-static.<br/>

 Please note that the FLTK build uses static linking.
-Some distributions have a separate package for the fltk static linking.
+Some distributions have a separate package for the fltk static linking. <br/>

-For example:
+For example:<br/>
-    OpenSuse static package is named fltk-devel-static, and Fedora is named fltk-static.
+    OpenSuse static package is named fltk-devel-static, and Fedora is named fltk-static.<br/>
     Other distributions like Arch, Debian and Ubuntu will install the static library with the development package.

 For NTK build:
 * ntk

+Other Dependencies:
 * lilv        (Optional LV2 support)
 * suil        (Optional LV2 support)
 * liblo